DesignCon is part of the Informa Markets Division of Informa PLC

 • Built in self-test methods with AI technology

-• PI challenges with GaN for low power IoT, medical, consumer products
+• PI challenges with GaN for low-power IoT, medical, consumer products, etc.

 • Mixed standard calibration methods for non-coaxial reference planes

-Modeling of signals on interconnects with high data rates often requires use or extension of analysis techniques originally developed for RF/microwave systems.
-This track covers electromagnetic and microwave signal integrity analysis techniques as well as validation with measurements.
+Modeling of signals on interconnects with high data rates often requires use or extension of electromagnetic (EM) analysis techniques.
+This track includes passive link analysis and optimization for industry standards (28G, 100G, 400G, 800G, PCIE, USB, SATA, DDR, UCIe) with the use of electromagnetic and microwave signal integrity analysis techniques as well as validation with measurements.

 • Electromagnetic analysis of interconnects